ThomasGaubert/zephyr/desktop/README.md

 There are three build types:

 * dev - default when building from source, enables dev tools
-* prod - standalone release for Github, enables auto-updates, etc.
+* prod - standalone release for GitHub, enables auto-updates, etc.
 * steam - release for Steam

 There are variants of the `build` and `dist` scripts for each build type.
 See `package.json` for the full list of scripts.